 Dr West’s Residence

-Originally built by merchant Henry Thompson in 1860.
-He purchased the land off Sarah Tiffin in 1854.
+The house was originally built by merchant H (Henry) Thompson in 1860 after he purchased the land off Sarah Tiffin in 1854.
 The house reflected Thompson’s social and economic status and authority in the small market town of Camden.

 Henry Thompson lived in Macaria until 1870 with his large family of 16 children.
-Henry Thompson built “Macaria” in 1859-60 for the purpose of a school for teacher William Gordon, who was under his patronage, Thompson having several school-age sons.
+Thompson built “Macaria” in 1859-60 as a school for teacher William Gordon, who was under his patronage, as Thompson had several school-age sons.

-Henry Thompson and his brother Samuel came to Camden as independent investors, setting up a general store and steam flour mill next to one another.
-They prospered being the middlemen for the local farmers.
+H Thompson and his brother Samuel came to Camden as independent investors, setting up a general store and steam flour mill next to one another.
+Times favoured their business ventures and they prospered as the middlemen for the local farmers.

 Learn more about Macaria and the Alan Baker Art Collection Click here